 Haven Hall began life as an Edwardian Country House built in 1908 by Sam and Mary Crook, successful greengrocers from Southampton.
 It’s quirky angular architecture and towers are a classic example of the Arts & Crafts period very popular at that time.
 But the setting on the top of the cliffs overlooking Hope Bay couldn’t have been more idyllic.
 The House stands near the ‘Chynklyng Chine’ waterfall mentioned in the Domesday Book of 1086, (later to become the town’s name: Shanklin).
 The Crook’s 9 children plus grandchildren loved to come visit by paddle steamer.
 During both World Wars, the family stayed in the House despite the thunder of guns in France and bombers destroying large areas of the Island trying to hit Shanklin Chine’s ‘Pluto’ oil pipeline.

 The private 2 acre grounds include a heated swimming pool and grass tennis court (completely re-built to regulation size).
 A new pool house with shower rooms, kitchenette and sauna have been added.
+Three terraces of new planting have also been added to the pool area.
 The grounds have been massively landscaped to make the most of the expansive sea view.
 Irrigation and ground lighting were installed as well as the grand entrance gates and security fencing.
 The Victorian style gazebo was sourced from a reclamation yard and erected.
 At the same time work began on building a replica of the Lutyens Steps from Great Dixter House to transition from the higher part of the lawn to the lower lawn area.
 Massive amounts of flowers, plants and trees transformed the garden into a 'haven'.
 Haven Hall has regularly won prizes for its garden, awarded by Alan Titchmarsh in 2017, 2018 & 2019.
 Ample secure private parking is available on site with Electric Vehicle Chargers (including Tesla Chargers).
 Helicopter landing is available on the lower lawn.
 Recent guests include Colin Firth OBE and his family for their third visit, Peter Crouch and Abbey Clancy (2 visits), Jimmy Carr, Dan Hannan MEP & Rt Hon Chris Heaton-Harris MP.